Service Areas

 Custom Home Builder in the Cariboo Hill Area, Burnaby

-The Cariboo Hill area rises north-east of Government Road in the corner of Burnaby that meets Coquitlam, with sloped lots that step up from the valley floor and views east toward Coquitlam. // [VERIFY: confirm Cariboo Hill area boundary against current Burnaby neighbourhood maps] The area is characterised by older custom homes on generous lots, significant tree coverage, and the kind of slope that demands serious geotechnical and drainage thought from the start.
+The Cariboo Hill area rises north-east of Government Road in the corner of Burnaby that meets Coquitlam, with sloped lots that step up from the valley floor and views east toward Coquitlam.
+The area is characterised by older custom homes on generous lots, significant tree coverage, and the kind of slope that demands serious geotechnical and drainage thought from the start.

 View area